neogeny/TatSu/docs/syntax.rst

 Note that the rule decorated with ``@name`` must produce a single string as result (no named expressions that will produce a dict, and no rule arguments).

-There are situations in which a token is reserved only in a very specific context.
-In those cases, a negative lookahead will prevent the use of the token:
+In some situations a token is reserved only in a specific context.
+In those cases, a negative lookahead will prevent the use of that token:

 .. code:: apl
     :force: